The Deep Trouble with Deepfakes

 Hackers and Malicious AI

-Deepfake videos are prime candidates for viral status and can spread rapidly across social media.
+Deepfakes are prime candidates for viral status and can spread rapidly across social media.
 Because fake rumors can take as long as 14 hours to be recognized and debunked, a well-produced deepfake could become entrenched in the public mind as truth long before the deception was detected.
 Hackers can take advantage of the popularity of viral fakes to spread videos containing malware or record messages designed to entice users to click on links as part of a phishing attack.

-Videos may also be used to draw people to websites in which malicious code has been embedded, turning their computers into tools for mining cryptocurrency.
+Deepfakes may also be used to draw people to websites in which malicious code has been embedded, turning their computers into tools for mining cryptocurrency.
 Known as cryptojacking, this kind of attack can also be launched on mobile devices and run undetected in the background as users go about their daily tasks.